HermanChen4/reading-notes/class 8.md

 - An assignment operator assigns a value to its left operand based on the value of its right operand.
 The simple assignment operator is equal (=), which assigns the value of its right operand to its left operand.
 That is, x = f() is an assignment expression that assigns the value of f() to x.
 - An comparison operator compares the opperend to the value produced and if the statement is true another result is produced.

-##Loops
+## Loops
 Loops are an essential way to make coding easier, by rerunning code and/or making code essentially "loop".
 The different types of loops are
--A for loop repeats until a specified condition evaluates to false.
+- A for loop repeats until a specified condition evaluates to false.
 The JavaScript for loop is similar to the Java and C for loop.
  > for ([initialExpression]; [conditionExpression]; [incrementExpression]) statement
+- The do...while statement repeats until a specified condition evaluates to false.
+A do...while statement looks as follows:
+> do
+  > statement
+> while (condition);